Prolog: God Is Love

 Those Who Obey the Law Are Mentally Competent

 Police should not enter a church with hidden personal motives—for example, to confront a church member over a private dispute—and then use the Bible as a weapon against them.
 That kind of conduct is improper and abusive.
 (NDAC 109-02-05): Prohibits police engaging in illegal, dishonest, or unethical behavior, including: Harassment: Engaging in illegal intimidation.
+Which is what the cop did to this church by entering tits premises to start a fight and to use the Bible against his faith as a weapon.

 Key Legal Consequences and Rules: